ahayman/NYTViewer/README.md

 All controller dependencies must be declared as protocols and provided in the `init` (direct dependency injection).
 This allows for mocks to be easily injected for testing purposes.

-## Known Issues

-- There is a mismatch between the objects use and the API requirements.
-This can lead to invalid API calls, which will return an error.

 ## TODOs

 - Add Unit Tests
 - UI Needs polishing
-- Fix api sections for Top stories.
 - Finish documenting code
 - UI Needs to handle/display Errors and Empty return results